Examinations at our campus start on fixed times: at 09:30, 13:30, and 18:30.

 - If you still are unable to register for an examination during the registration period, we will be happy to help you.
 Contact the ESSC.

 It is possible to register for an examination outside the above-mentioned standard registration period.
-There are a number of ways to do this:
+Contact your faculty for more information:

 If the period until the examination is 6 to 2 days, you can complete a late registration for the examination at the ESSC.
 The day on which the examination is scheduled to take place is not included when calculating the registration period, and late registration is only possible during ESSC opening hours.